Galera, Granada

-Galera is a municipality in the comarca of Huéscar, province of Granada, autonomous community of Andalusia, Spain, roughly 150 km from the provincial capital, Granada.
+Galera is a municipality in the comarca of Huéscar, province of Granada, autonomous community of Andalusia, Spain.
+It is situated in a sparsely populated area roughly 150 km from the provincial capital, Granada.

+The district has been inhabited since prehistoric times, and the municipality has two important archaeological sites.
+It is also notable for the number of cave houses.

 Demographics

 The population of the municipality is distributed among the districts in the following manner (2008):

 History

+Archaeology

+There are two significant archeological sites in the vicinity of Galera.